iluvjava/Maths/Notebook 2.0 markdown/AMATH 515 Optimization Fundamentals/Duality/Duality Preparation.md

 f^*(z) = \sup_{(x, \alpha)\in \underset{\alpha}{\text{epi}}(f)} l_x(z) = \sup_{x} (x^Tz - f(x))
 $$

-This is true because the $\alpha \ge f(x)$
+This is true because the $\alpha \ge f(x)$.
 And when the point we choose on is on the function $f$, then we are trying to the affine linear function to be as high as possible.

 ---